 Best Pastry Brush: Matfer Bourgeat Natural Pastry Brush

 Pastry brushes are an essential baking and cooking tool.
 You can use one to spread egg washes or glazes over pastries, brush melted butter over bread, baste meat with a marinade, and much more.
 Though silicone pastry brushes are commonplace, there’s a lot to be said for the old-fashioned natural bristle brush.
 Manufacturer Matfer Bourgeat has been providing professional quality cookware and tools to both restaurants and home cooks for more than 200 years.
-This brush has natural boar hair bristles that are not chemically treated, and they hold and distribute liquids and sauces more smoothly and with greater precision than silicone bristles.
+This brush has natural boar hair bristles that hold and distribute liquids and sauces more smoothly and with greater precision than silicone bristles.

 The overall construction offers a sealed handle and collar to prevent contamination, and although the 1-inch brush is a good bet for general use, there are a variety of sizes available.